Skip to main content

 1. Add a Date Range widget from the widget library to the canvas.

-2. Specify the date field in each widget's data configuration.
+2. Specify the date field in each widget's data settings.

-3. When you select a period in the date range selector, all linked widgets are automatically filtered.
+3. When a date range is selected in the date range selector, all linked widgets are automatically filtered.

 In query mode, you can apply the date range using the $from and $to variables: